 It is not only unfair, but also unjust to deny people who have served their debt to society to be forever stripped of their right to vote.

 I will fight for the immediate automatic restoration of the RIGHT to vote for people who are convicted felons immediately and automatically after completion of their probationary or incarceration sentence.

 There are very few things that are more un-American than prohibiting a person from voting by placing obstacles in their way.
 These restrictions include shortened and inconvenient voting times, limiting early voting, and prohibiting a person from voting after they have served a prison sentence.
 These voter restrictions adversely affect the elderly, minorities, and the poor.
-Convicted felons work and pay taxes and are effected by the same laws passed by the state legislatures that we all must follow.
+Convicted felons work and pay taxes and are effected by the same laws passed by Congress that we all must follow.
 It is repugnant to the very basis of our democracy to permit this continued “taxation without representation.”